 While this temple is not available for public tours, individuals are welcome to stroll the grounds.
 Visit www.churchofjesuschrist.org/temples to learn more about the Nauvoo temple.

 Latter-day Saints arriving to perform service in the temple may click here to consult the schedule.
 A waiting area for family and friends is available in the Temple Arrival Center just north of the temple.

-PHASE 1: TEMPLE OPEN FOR LIVING SEALINGS ONLY--Based on First Presidency direction, this temple has resumed limited operations.
-At this time, only husband-and-wife living sealings are being performed for members who already received their endowment.
-Sealings will be performed by appointment only and limited to couples residing in a designated geographic area.
-For these sealings, the temple will have minimal staff and the number of guests will be limited.
+PHASE 2: TEMPLE OPEN FOR LIVING ORDINANCES ONLY—Based on First Presidency direction, this temple has resumed limited operations.
+At this time, only living ordinances are being performed.
+Ordinances will be performed by appointment only and limited to members residing in a designated geographic area.
+For these ordinances, the temple will have minimal staff and the number of guests will be limited.
 At this time, appointments may only be scheduled several weeks in advance.
-To schedule an appointment, please send an email and include the names of the couple, desired sealing date, phone numbers, and the best time to contact you.
 All government guidelines will be observed, including regulations related to travel, gatherings, sanitization, and safety.
-All clothing services remain closed.
+All patron housing, cafeteria, and clothing services remain closed.